|How to have a 'green' Christmas|

-Childrens' art work is another good source for Christmas card pictures.
+Childrens art work is another good source for Christmas card pictures.
 Even the 'scribblings' of the wee-ones are interesting, fun and especially appropriate for the season.
-Parents and grandparents, aunts and uncles will probably appreciate a 'child-s art' card even more than a stor-bought card.
+Parents and grandparents, aunts and uncles will probably appreciate a 'child's art' card even more than a store-bought card.
 Simply cut out sections of the artwork which look best, and glue-stick it to a card of the required size.

 Making your own cards is easy if you have the material to work with.
 Try to get in the habit of saving pieces of heavy paper (good one side) to use as the backing for your glued-on pictures.
 "Card stock" is the ideal weight, and even small pieces are worth saving.

 Half of the paper America consumes each year is used to wrap and decorate consumer products.
 (Source: The Recycler's Handbook, 1990)

 In the US, the annual trash from gift wrap and shopping bags totals over 4 million tons.
 In Canada, the annual waste from gift wrap and shopping bags equals about 545,00 tons.
 If everyone wrapped just three gifts in reused paper or fabric gift bags, it would save enough paper to cover 45,000 hockey rinks.